zero-kerf-laser-jigsaw

 It compensates for these sources of error, any of which can be greater than our target accuracy of 0.2mm:

-1. The position of the printed image on the page isn’t precise.
+1. The position and angle of the printed image on the page isn’t precise.

-2. The size of the printed image on the page isn’t precise.
+2. The scale of the printed image on the page isn’t quite accurate.

 4. Glowforge’s coordinate system can shift every time it recalibrates itself, and can also drift over time.